kubernetes-sigs/kubespray/docs/offline-environment.md

 Then you need to setup the following services on your offline environment:

-* a HTTP reverse proxy/cache/mirror to serve some static files (zips and binaries)
+* an HTTP reverse proxy/cache/mirror to serve some static files (zips and binaries)
 * an internal Yum/Deb repository for OS packages
 * an internal container image registry that need to be populated with all container images used by Kubespray
 * [Optional] an internal PyPi server for python packages used by Kubespray